Audit and Corporate Responsibility Committee

 - Assist the Board with oversight of the Company’s compliance with legal and regulatory requirements and performance of the Company’s internal audit function and independent auditor.

-- Obtain reports from management, including the Company’s Chief Compliance Officer and/or the Company’s counsel regarding the Company’s compliance with applicable legal requirements and the Company’s Code of Ethics and Business Conduct.
+- Obtain reports from management, including the Company’s Chief Compliance Officer and/or the Company’s counsel regarding the Company’s compliance with applicable legal requirements (including obligations under the Company’s Corporate Integrity Agreement) and the Company’s Code of Ethics and Business Conduct.